Arithmetic of Borcherds products: Introduction

 \end{bigtheorem}

+The unspecified positive integer by which one must multiply $f$ can be made at least somewhat more explicit.
+For example, it depends only on the lattice $V_\Z$, and not on the form $f$.
+See the discussion of \S \ref{ss:divisible remark}.

 As noted earlier, similar results can be found in the work of H\"ormann \cite{hor:thesis, hor:book}.
 H\"ormann only considers self-dual lattices, so that the corresponding integral model $\mathcal{S}_K(G,\DD)$ is smooth, and always assumes that the quadratic space $V$ admits an isotropic line.
-This allows him to prove the flatness of $\mathrm{div}(\bm{\psi}(f))$ by examining the $q$-expansion of $\bm{\psi}(f)$ at a cusp.
-As H\"ormann's special divisors $\mathcal{Z}(m,\mu)$ (unlike ours) are defined as the Zariski closures of their generic fibers, the equality $\mathrm{div}(\bm{\psi}(f) ) = \mathcal{Z}(f)$ is then a formal consequence of the same equality in the generic fiber, which was proved by Borcherds.
+This allows him to prove the flatness of $\mathrm{div}(\psi(f))$ by examining the $q$-expansion of $\psi(f)$ at a cusp.
+As H\"ormann's special divisors $\mathcal{Z}(m,\mu)$, unlike ours, are defined as the Zariski closures of their generic fibers, the equality of divisors stated in Theorem \ref{bigthm:integral borcherds} is then a formal consequence of the same equality in the generic fiber.

-In contrast, we can prove the equality $\mathrm{div}(\bm{\psi}(f) ) = \mathcal{Z}(f)$ even in cases where the divisors may not be flat.
-More substantially, we can prove this equality even in cases where $V$ contains no isotropic line, hence no theory of $q$-expansions is available.
-In the absence of $q$-expansions, even the fact that the Borcherds product is defined over $\Q$ is a new result.
+In contrast, we can prove Theorem \ref{bigthm:integral borcherds} even in cases where the divisors in question may not be flat, and in cases where $V$ is anisotropic, so no theory of $q$-expansions is available.

+The reader may be surprised to learn that even the descent of $\psi(f)$ to $\Q$ was not previously known in full generality.
+Indeed, there is a product formula for the Borcherds product giving its $q$-expansions at every cusp, and so one should be able to detect the field of definition of $\psi(f)$ from a suitable $q$-expansion principle.

+If $V$ is anisotropic then $\Sh_K(G,\DD)$ is proper over $\Q$, no theory of $q$-expansions exists, and the above strategy fails completely.
+But even when $V$ is isotropic there is a serious technical obstruction to this argument.
+The product formula of Borcherds is not completely precise, in that the $q$-expansion of $\psi(f)$ at a given cusp is only specified up to multiplication by an unknown constant of absolute value $1$, and there is no a priori relation between the different constants at different cusps.
+These constants are the $\kappa^{(a)}$ appearing in Proposition \ref{prop:product expansion}.

+If $\Sh_K(G,\DD)$ admits (a toroidal compactification with) a cusp defined over $\Q$ there is no problem: simply rescale the Borcherds product by a constant of absolute value $1$ to remove the mysterious constant at that cusp, and now $\psi(f)$ is defined over $\Q$.
+But if $\Sh_K(G,\DD)$ has no rational cusps, then to prove that $\psi(f)$ descends to $\Q$ one must compare the $q$-expansions of $\psi(f)$ at all points in a Galois orbit of cusps.
+One can rescale the Borcherds product to trivialize the constant at one cusp, but then one has no control over the constants at other cusps in the Galois orbit.

+Using the $q$-expansion principle alone, is seems that the best one can prove is that $\psi(f)$ descends to the minimal field of definition of a cusp.
+Our strategy to improve on this is sketched in \S \ref{ss:intro proof} below.